How to Claim Term Insurance After Death?

 What are the types of deaths covered by Term Insurance plans?

-Not all kinds of death are allowed to be claimed under the Term Insurance plan.
-Here’s a generic list of deaths which will and which will not be covered in Term Insurance plans, exact list will depend upon the exact policy’s terms and conditions.
+Not all kinds of deaths are allowed to be claimed under the Term Insurance plan.
+Here’s a generic list of deaths which will and will not be covered in term insurance plans.
+The exact list will depend upon the policy’s terms and conditions.

 • Natural death/medical condition